 - Commission scolaire de langue française: The French-language school board serves the island’s francophone minority community with French-language instruction from Kindergarten to Grade 12 at several Charlottetown and Summerside locations

-- University of Prince Edward Island (UPEI): The province’s sole university (4,500 students) in Charlottetown; known for the Atlantic Veterinary College (one of five veterinary schools in Canada), business, nursing, and education programs; the campus’s research partnership with the provincial agriculture and fisheries industries reflects PEI’s economic character
+- University of Prince Edward Island (UPEI): The province’s sole university (roughly 5,500 students, including a substantial international cohort) in Charlottetown; known for the Atlantic Veterinary College (one of five veterinary schools in Canada), business, nursing, and education programs; the campus’s research partnership with the provincial agriculture and fisheries industries reflects PEI’s economic character

 - Holland College: The provincial community college with campuses in Charlottetown, Summerside, and regional learning centres; programs in culinary arts (the Culinary Boot Camp), early childhood education, business, and trades; the Culinary Institute of Canada at Holland College’s waterfront campus is Atlantic Canada’s premier culinary training institution